 - Can I ensure my safety and the safety of others when I’m cutting a tree down?

 - Can I ensure the safety of my property or my neighbors’ property?

-- Do I have the proper equipment?
+- Do I have the proper equipment for effectively cutting trees?

 - Do I feel confident in my skills?